aspose-cells/Aspose.Cells-Doc-md/turkish/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-0/_index.tr.md

 {{< /highlight >}}

-### **HTMLLoadOptions.DeleteRedundantSpaces Özelliği eklendi**
+### **HTMLLoadOptions.DeleteRedundantSpaces Özelliği Eklendi**
-Aspose.Cells for .NET 8.8.0, satır sonu etiketinden () sonraki fazladan boşlukları korumak veya silmek için HTMLLoadOptions.DeleteRedundantSpaces özelliğini kullanıma sundu.<br>Etiketi) HTML dizisinden veya dosyasından verileri içe aktarırken.
-HTMLLoadOptions.DeleteRedundantSpaces özelliği, false olarak varsayılan değere sahiptir; bu, tüm fazladan boşlukların korunacağı ve Workbook nesnesine aktarılacağı anlamına gelir, ancak, true olarak ayarlandığında, API, satır sonu etiketinden sonra gelen tüm gereksiz boşlukları siler.
+Aspose.Cells for .NET 8.8.0 has exposed the HTMLLoadOptions.DeleteRedundantSpaces property in order to keep or delete the extra spaces after the line break tag (<br> Tag) while importing the data from the HTML string or file.
+The HTMLLoadOptions.DeleteRedundantSpaces property has the default value as false that means, all extra spaces will be preserved and imported to the Workbook object, however, when set to true, the API will delete all the redundant spaces coming after the line break tag.

 {{% alert color="primary" %}}

- Bu özellikle ilgili daha fazla ayrıntı için, lütfen adresindeki ayrıntılı makaleyi inceleyin.[HTML'den Fazla Alanları Sil](/cells/tr/net/delete-redundant-spaces-after-line-break-while-importing/)
+Bu özelliğin daha fazla ayrıntısı için lütfen [HTML'den Redundant Boşlukları Silme](/cells/tr/net/delete-redundant-spaces-after-line-break-while-importing/) üzerindeki detaylı makaleyi inceleyin

 {{% /alert %}}

-Basit kullanım senaryosu aşağıdaki gibidir.
+Basit kullanım senaryosu aşağıdaki gibi görünüyor.

 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  string html = @"